Illustration showing a beginner deadlifting to failure with a rounded back.

 For example, perhaps you’re trying to leave around two reps in the tank, but when you take your set to failure, you find that you can eke out five more reps.
 In that case, you need to learn to push yourself harder.
 This is common with exercises like the squat, where getting anywhere close to failure can require some real grit, especially as you continue to get stronger.

 The opposite can happen, too.
 Perhaps when you take your set to failure, you realize that you can’t get any extra reps.
-This is common with exercises like the bench press and overhead press, where people can often get quite close to failure before the exercise really starts to challenge them.
+This is common with exercises like the bench press and overhead press, where people can often get quite close to failure before the exercise really challenges them.

 Now, with this idea of taking some sets to failure, always make sure that you’re doing it safely.
-With a set of curls, you there’s no real risk of injuring yourself by pushing yourself a little harder.
-But if you’re going to take a set of squats to failure, make sure that you’ve got your safety bars set up.
+With a set of curls, there’s no real risk of injuring yourself by pushing yourself harder.
+But if you’re going to take a set of squats to failure, ensure you’ve got your safety bars set up.
 The same is true with the bench press.
 Get your safety bars set up.
 (Here’s how to set up your safety bars for the bench press.)

 Remember that taking your sets to failure is mainly a learning tool.
-It’s not the ideal way to train all of the time forever, it’s just a way to gauge how many reps you’re leaving in the tank, a chance to learn what it’s like to push yourself, and a way for beginners to make sure that they’re pushing hard enough (especially on isolation lifts).
+It’s not the ideal way to train all of the time forever, it’s just a way to gauge how many reps you’re leaving in the tank, a chance to learn what it’s like to push yourself, and a way to make sure you’re pushing hard enough (especially on isolation lifts).

 Summary